The Dayside Ionopause of Mars: Solar Wind Interaction, Pressure Balance, and Comparisons with Venus: Introduction

-On the other hand, because of the lower ionospheric thermal pressure and presence of the highly-localized crustal magnetic fields at Mars, the behavior of the Martian ionopause is also quite different from that at Venus.
-As the peak thermal pressure in the ionosphere at Mars rarely exceeds the solar wind dynamic pressure, unlike Venus, the Martian ionosphere is often found to be magnetized \cite{nagy_plasma_2004}.
-The magnetic pressure, therefore, plays a more important role in standing off the solar wind ram pressure in the ionopause at Mars.
-In addition, \citeA{chu_effects_2019} found that the strong crustal fields act as minimagnetospheres that prevent the ionopause from forming.
+On the other hand, due to the fact that Mars has a low ionospheric thermal pressure and strong localized crustal magnetism, the Martian ionopause is also strikingly different from that at Venus.
+For instance, unlike Venus, the ionosphere at Mars is usually found to be in a magnetized state because the solar wind dynamic pressure often exceeds the maximum ionospheric thermal pressure \cite{nagy_plasma_2004}.
+The magnetic pressure, therefore, plays a more important role in standing off the solar wind ram pressure at the ionopause at Mars.
+In addition, fewer ionopauses are found over strong crustal magnetic field regions at Mars as minimagnetosphere can often form to prevent the solar wind from reaching the ionosphere.
+For example, \citeA{chu_effects_2019} showed that most of the ionopauses are detected in locations where the crustal field strength at 400 km is less than 40 nT. \citeA{sanchezcano_mars_2020} also found that the ionopauses occur at 36\% of the time over strong crustal magnetic fields compared with 54\% of the time over regions with weak magnetic fields.

 In the past, a number of studies have been dedicated to the investigation of the dependence of the ionopause altitude on solar zenith angle (SZA) and solar extreme ultraviolet (EUV) flux, as well as the effects of the crustal magnetic fields on the formation of the ionopause at Mars \cite{vogt_ionopause-like_2015, chu_effects_2019, duru_martian_2020}.
-In this paper, we take an advantage of both in situ and remote sounding measurements from the Mars Advanced Radar for Subsurface and Ionosphere Sounding (MARSIS) instrument on board the Mars Express (MEX) spacecraft to study the pressure configuration and balance in the Martian ionopause.
+In this paper, we take advantage of both in situ and remote sounding measurements from the Mars Advanced Radar for Subsurface and Ionosphere Sounding (MARSIS) instrument on board the Mars Express (MEX) spacecraft to study the pressure configuration and balance in the Martian ionopause.
 We also report for the first time on the mechanisms that control the thickness of the ionopause at Mars.
-The paper is organized as follows: section~\ref{sec:ionopause} gives a description of the ionopause observations from the MARSIS instrument, section~\ref{sec:pressure} explains the pressure terms used in the analysis, section~\ref{sec:results} presents the results, and section~\ref{sec:conclusions} gives conclusions of the paper.
+The paper is organized as follows: section~\ref{sec:ionopause} gives a description of the ionopause observations from the MARSIS instrument, section~\ref{sec:pressure} explains the pressure terms used in the analysis, section~\ref{sec:results} presents the results, section~\ref{sec:discussion} gives a discussion on ionopause thickness, and section~\ref{sec:conclusions} concludes the paper.